TranslationSchool of Arts, English and Languages | PhD

 Translation is, at its best, interdisciplinary, and we have a strong record in supervising interdisciplinary theses with other Schools in the University.

 Now more than ever postgraduate qualifications in Translation and/or Interpreting are in high demand.
 Many of our graduates work immediately as free-lance professionals, some even choosing to launch their own agencies.
-Others have recently secured employment in higher education (e.g. in China, Jordan, Iraq, Brazil, University of Glasgow, University of East Anglia, QUB), advertising agencies, companies - both as translators and –researchers in private and public companies and institutions.
-Queen’s is ranked 11th in the UK for graduate prospects (Times and Sunday Times Good University Guide 2022) Queen’s is ranked in the top 170 in the world for graduate prospects (QS Graduate Employability Rankings 2020)
+Others have recently secured employment in higher education (e.g. in China, Jordan, Iraq, Brazil, University of Glasgow, University of East Anglia, QUB), advertising agencies, companies – both as translators and –researchers in private and public companies and institutions.
+Queen’s is ranked 11th in the UK for graduate prospects (Times and Sunday Times Good University Guide 2022) Queen’s is ranked in the top 170 in the world for graduate prospects (QS Graduate Employability Rankings 2022)